How to Become a Make-Up Artist

-Do I Want to Be a Make-Up Artist?
+Should I Become a Make-Up Artist?

-Completing a high-school diploma or GED provides the basic skills to understand the field of make-up and prepare for college.
+Completing a high school diploma or GED provides the basic skills to understand the field of make-up and prepare for college.
 In some states, a high school diploma or equivalent is also needed to get a cosmetologist's license.
 Helpful classes include drama, art, design and English.

 Students in cosmetology programs gain hands-on experience working in school salons.
 Make-up artists can also earn early experience by volunteering services for independent films, student films or local theater performances.
 This provides both credited work and the chance to meet other artists in the film and theater fields, which can lead to further job opportunities.

-Step Four: Creating a Portfolio
+Step 4: Create a Portfolio

-Step Five: Finding Work
+Step 5: Find Work

 Theatrical and performance make-up artists may work for theaters, television stations or production companies.
 They make work as employees or contract as freelancers.
 Employment opportunities are typically strongest in areas with numerous film production companies, theater groups and other media and performance companies.